What is SFA doing to reduce the spread of COVID-19 during move-in?

 We don’t blame you for wanting to stay – just make the request through mySFA by clicking on the Break Housing Request link (posted one to two weeks prior to semester holidays).
+Spaces are offered in designated buildings, based on availability.
 Once your request is confirmed, the additional charges will be posted to your student account.

 What happens if I lose my key?

 You will need to put in a work order to have the room lock changed.
 The charge for the core replacement will be placed on your student account.
 If you lose your ID and can’t get into your building or your room, you will need to have another ID made in the ID office in the student center.

 Who can I go to with questions during the school year?

 If you need help you can speak to your residence hall’s Community Assistant (CA) or Hall Director.